Sole’s SB900 and Schwinn’s IC4 are two of the best spin bikes $1000 will get ya – there, I said it.

 When choosing between these cycles, it really comes down to what you’re looking for.

-Both bikes score highly in terms of performance, although the SB900 comes with a heavier flywheel and a much heavier frame.
+Both bikes score highly in terms of performance – the IC4 has a heavier flywheel, but the SB900 comes with a heavier frame.

 Sole’s warranty is a bit better, but both are very impressive.